-

 - (b) Data transferred within system components (TLS)

-- (c) Data transferred between organisations (SFTP)
+- (c) Data transferred between organizations (SFTP)

 - (a) Evidence of device encryption